Peak season benchmark report

 2. Private Warehouse

-Another popular warehousing option are private warehouses, sometimes referred to as proprietary warehouses.
+Another popular warehousing option is private warehouses, sometimes referred to as proprietary warehouses.
 Rather than being publicly owned by a government body or third-party, private warehouses are owned by a company division.
 For businesses interested in a private warehouse, a significant upfront investment is usually required to secure the building, facilities management, maintenance and upkeep.

 Private warehouses are most popular among wholesalers, distributors and manufacturers.
 While this type of warehouse is a more expensive option than public warehousing, it offers businesses greater control of their inventory management.

-Pros
+Private Warehouse Pros

 • Increased control over building facilities